INVOIDART/single-port-nmap-scan-script/README.md

 -sS: SYN scan (stealth scan).
 Important Security Considerations:

-Ethical Hacking: Only use this script on networks and systems you have permission to scan.
-Unauthorized scanning is illegal and unethical.
 eval: Be extremely cautious when using eval.
 It executes a string as a command.
 In this script, the command is built from user-selected options, which makes it somewhat safer, but it's still good practice to be aware of the risks.
 Avoid using eval if there's any way to do so.
 Nmap Output: Nmap scans can generate a lot of output.
 Consider redirecting the output to a file for later analysis: nmap $OPTIONS $TARGET_IP > scan_results.txt
 Further Improvements: